kubevirt/kubevirt/docs/vm-configuration.md

 There is a fine grained access control mechanism for the host facing management API, however, the checks are performed against the (subject, object, action) tuple.
-So while you can block a user or application from being able to invoke the 'virDomainDefineXML' action, if you allow this API, you cannot then control what information is passed in its parameters.
+So while you can block a user or application from being able to invoke the `virDomainDefineXML` action, if you allow this API, you cannot then control what information is passed in its parameters.
 For example, when configuring disks in the domain XML, arbitrary host paths can be specified as the backing storage for the virtual disk.
 Libvirt will happily let /etc/passwd be specified